andreamusso96/andreamusso96.github.io/_pages/about.md

 Not so long ago, I obtained a Masters in Mathematics at ETH Zurich, and before that I completed a Bachelors at [EPFL](https://www.epfl.ch/en/).

 # research
-My research focus is on leveraging large datasets and network science techniques to understand key economic phenomena.
+My research focus is on leveraging large datasets and network science techniques to understand economic phenomena.
+I work with a variety of data sources, including mobile data phone data, administrative data, and satellite imagery.
-Why are certain cities large and others small?
-What determines firm location choices?
+The questions I am interested in are: Why are certain cities large and others small?
+What makes people in large cities more productive?
 What characterizes highly adaptive teams?
-Why is the middle class hollowing?
-Why do people vote radical parties?
-These are the questions that animate my research.
+What are the impacts of new technologies on health and well-being?
 If you want to chat about these topics, feel free to reach out!